abi-am/omicss-25/NGS data analysis & file manipulation/annotation/samtool_practice.md

 samtools view -c -f 2 sample.bam

 Explanation:
 The `-f 2` flag selects reads that are marked as properly paired in the BAM file.
+Properly paired means the read and its mate: are both mapped, are mapped to the same chromosome, are facing each other, and are the expected distance apart.
 -->

----
 ---

 ## 🔹 Exercise 4: Calculate Average Read Depth Over a Region on Chromosome 16